mozman/dxfwrite/doc/entities/vport.rst

 .. _vport:

-Viewport (Table Entry)
+VIEWPORT (Table Entry)
 ======================

 A viewport is a windows containing a view to the drawing model.
 You can change the default view, which will be displayed on opening the drawing with a CAD program, by adding a viewport named ``'*ACTIVE'``.
-In AutoCAD you can place multiple viewports in the main editor window (Left, Right, Top), but don't ask me how to do this in the DXF file.
+In AutoCAD you can place multiple viewports in the main editor window (Left, Right, Top), but don't ask me how to do this in a DXF file.

 Create a viewport::